-This tip is excerpted from a discussion thread posted on the searchStorage Web site.
-The question posed was from user RickLR, who asked what issues he needs to be concerned with when determining the proper Logical Unit size for his virtual storage.
-Users ZiggyS and Alan McLachlan, who offer two different approaches to the solving this particular problem, joined the discussion.
-Basically, ZiggyS says smaller LUNs, but there's a downside.
-Alan says it's not quite as simple...
+This tip is excerpted from a discussion thread posted on the SearchStorage website.
+The question was posed by user RickLR, who asked what issues he needs to be concerned with when determining the proper logical unit size (LUN) for his virtual storage.
+Two users offered their approach to solving this particular problem.
+Ziggy S said using smaller LUNs can help, but there's a downside.
+However, Alan McLachlan said it's not quite as simple...

 This would also apply to our EMC Symms with meta-volumes.

 Ziggy S: Small LUN pros and cons

 The advantage of many smaller LUNs is that you can spread them over many array groups and use Logical Volume Manager (LVM) to create your volume groups (concatenation or RAID 0).
 This will give you the best potential performance on the back end.
 It is not the LUN size, though.
 It is the ability to distribute the I/O across many array groups.
 On Shark, I would suggest that an array group has no more than four LUNs from the same RAID 0 volume group.